koushal78/Assigment_6/README.md

 - 🔔 Status indicator with dynamic color badges
 - 📁 User list with search functionality
 - 🔽 Dropdown menu for profile, status, settings, and logout
-- 📦 Organized and scalable with component structure

 ---